audreyllin/CrossBarAPS/README.md

 ollama run mistral "Tell me a joke"  # Runs locally)

 # ---
+# Develop in Colab with fake/sample data (Language Modeling to predict the next word alike GPT, Masked Language Modeling to predict missing words alike BERT, other self-supervised tasks)

-# Develop in Colab with fake/sample data, train locally (VS Code) on the real corporate/personal dataset.
+# train and fine-tune locally (VS Code) on the real corporate/personal dataset.
 Use Colab only for loading pre-trained models.

 * Style reference: https://business.x.com/en